bwarikoo/installation_guides/README.md

-# installation_guides
+# Installation Guides
-This repo has installation notes for DevOps tools
+In this repo, I have collated the installation notes for various DevOps tools on an Ubuntu instance.

+Tools covered so far:
+1. Jenkins
+2. Docker & Docker-Compose